-10.6.
-Conclusion of the bankruptcy proceeding
+10.10.Conclusion of the bankruptcy proceeding

 Immediately after distribution of assets the bankruptcy judge passes a decision on conclusion of the bankruptcy proceeding.
-The decision, as well as the reasons for conclusion of the bankruptcy proceeding is published in the Official Gazette of the FBiH.
+The decision, as well as the reasons for conclusion of the bankruptcy proceeding is published in the FBiH Official Gazette.

-Example of a decision on conclusion of the bankruptcy proceeding:
+Example 8: Decision on conclusion of a bankruptcy proceeding